districtr/districtr/docs/06charts/highlightunassigned.md

 to the server to `/findBBox` which is then parsed. `Editor.state.map` is then told to fit within those bounds.

-_those that talk to server should be in one place_

-_editor.state.map is the same is as editor.mapState.map and maybe even editor.map`

 ## `/src/components/Charts/UnassignedPopulation.js`

 Finally, we can see the number of assigned and unassigned population in